Looking for the best outdoor dining in Charlotte NC? Enjoy dinner or drinks al fresco from our list of some of the best patios in Charlotte.

-Looking for other places to eat and drink in Charlotte, NC?
+Looking for some of the other best places to eat and drink in Charlotte, NC?
 Check out Off the Eaten Path’s Charlotte Restaurants Guide!
 If you’re interested in North Carolina food and travel, we’ve got that too including the best restaurants in Hendersonville, NC, and Off the Eaten Path’s Asheville Travel Guide, Outer Banks Travel Guide, Bryson City Travel Guide, and how to spend a weekend visiting North Carolina wineries.

 “It’s sunny at 75.
 What Charlotte patio are you headed to?”